rockcreation7/MembershipPointSystem-MongoDB/README.md

 # :sparkles: FormSample :sparkles:
 Simple form demo with react :sparkles:

-To demonstrate the full-stack skill with modern stack :japanese_ogre:  :ideograph_advantage:  :muscle:
+To demonstrate the full-stack skill with modern stack

 Done: